tk2487/project-evaluation/OpenStreetMap_evaluation.md

 There is no clear documentation in the code, even though it is encouraged in the contributions file.

 2. Is there documentation about the design?  <br>
+No, there is no document on design.
+From one of the issue comments, they don't have many design-oriented contributors.

 ## Activity Level

 1. How many commits have been made in the past week? <br>
 Between Feb.
 24 to March 3rd, there's only been 8 commits.